ermongroup/BiasAndGeneralization/readme.md

-This is the code repository for the paper "Bias and Generalization in Deep Generative Models"
+This is the code repository for the paper [Bias and Generalization in Deep Generative Models](https://arxiv.org/abs/1811.03259)

 For experiments on Dots and Pie datasets please refer to the folder [DotsAndPie](https://github.com/ermongroup/BiasAndGeneralization/tree/master/DotsAndPie)